tarwn/lessthandot-hugo/blogs/content/posts/2009-08-03-finding-out-how-many-times-a-table-is-be-2008.md

 exec prTestProc
 ```

-Now let&#8217;s look at the output.
+Now let's look at the output.
 Here is the query that returns all the queries, their execution counts, if they were ad hoc or not and their last execution time.
 The query works by using the sys.dm\_exec\_query\_stats and sys.dm\_exec\_sql\_text dynamic management views to bring back the SQL statements themselves.

 sql
 SELECT * FROM(SELECT coalesce(object_name(s2.objectid),'Ad-Hoc') as ProcName,execution_count,